marcin-kli/MP2/README.md

 Tha main aim of this project is to create a simple website which shows information about earthquakes and interacts as a mobile app.
 The site is divided into four parts.
 Major earthquakes in the last 30 days, major earthquakes in history, custom search and basic explanation what causes the earthquakes.
-Site owner goal: provide interactive solution to search, display data and information about earthquakes.
+Site owner goal: provide interactive solution to search and display data and information about earthquakes.
 User goal: find relevant data and some basic knowledge about earthquakes.

 ## Scope